Skip to content

 Miscellaneous Articles of Base Metal from Germany represent an important segment of bilateral trade, with approximately $252B in total bilateral trade.

-Miscellaneous Articles of Base Metal (HTS Chapter 83) carry an average MFN duty rate of 4% in addition to the Section 122 tariff.
+Miscellaneous Articles of Base Metal (HTS Chapter 83) carry an average MFN duty rate of 4%, which is absorbed into — not added on top of — the EU deal's 15% all-inclusive ceiling.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Germany.

 Key products in HTS Chapter 83 imported from Germany include Locks and padlocks, Door hinges, Clasps and buckles, Safes, Metal statuettes, and Metal photo frames.